 How Kubera Compares

 Kubera is one of the few portfolio trackers apps that's able to integrate with cryptocurrency wallets and exchanges.
-But it also offers less goal tracking and retirement planning tools than other popular net worth trackers like YNAB and Personal Capital.
+But it also offers less goal tracking and retirement planning tools than other popular net worth trackers like YNAB and Empower (formerly Personal Capital).
 Here's a closer look at how Kubera compares to these two alternative personal finance apps.

 $15/mo or $150/yr